-Nature and culture in harmony - this is what makes Bentlage Monastery so extraordinarily attractive.
-High-quality exhibitions in the museum, a relaxed atmosphere in the monastery garden and wonderful cycle paths along the banks of the Ems.
-Many good reasons to visit the monastery in Rheine.
+Nature and culture in harmony - that is the extraordinary charm of Bentlage Monastery.
+Here you can expect high-quality exhibitions in the museum, a relaxed atmosphere in the monastery garden and wonderful cycle paths along the banks of the Ems.
+For a break, the Klostercafé Bentlage is a great place to enjoy tea and coffee specialities, homemade pastries and other snacks and drinks.
+There are many good reasons to visit the monastery in Rheine.

 In 1437, members of the Order of the Knights of the Cross founded the late Gothic Bentlage Monastery.
 It was extended again and again.
 In 1803 it was secularised and became the residence of the Rheine-Wolbeck principality.
 Only three years later it was handed over to the noble family Looz-Corswarem.
 They converted the former monastery into a castle.
 This is why it is sometimes referred to as the "Bentlage Monastery/Castle".